chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 What proportion of variance in the GAD score is explained by the model containing `brooding` and `observing`?
 (Report the adjusted R-squared value as a proportion, to two decimal places) <input class='webex-solveme nospaces' size='4' data-answer='["0.34",".34"]'/>

-Report the value of adjusted R-squared as a percentage, to two decimal places: The adjusted R^2^ value is equal to <input class='webex-solveme nospaces' size='5' data-answer='["34.50"]'/>%
+Report the value of adjusted R-squared as a percentage, to two decimal places.
+Hint: multiply the proportion given in the output by 100 to obtain the percentage value.
+The adjusted R^2^ value is equal to <input class='webex-solveme nospaces' size='5' data-answer='["34.50"]'/>%

 \

-**5. Obtain the Bayes Factor for the model**
+**5. Obtain the Bayes factor for the model**

 <div class='webex-solution'><button>Hint</button>